roniakattoum/CobberLearnChemProjects/README.md

 Alongside my public coding projects, I’m keeping a private ethics portfolio where I reflect on what I’m learning and how it’s shaping the kind of scientist I want to become.

+I have learned how to retrieve data from PubChem